-In any experimental procedure, getting the controls right can save you a lot of work when things go wrong by allowing you to pin-point the source of the problem.
+In any experimental procedure, getting the controls right can save you a lot of work when things go wrong by allowing you to troubleshoot the source of the problem.
 DNA ligation is no different.
-In this article I look at how to set up a ligation reaction with a complete set of controls, and use them to pin-point the cause of your ligation problems.
+In this article, we explain how to set up a ligation reaction with a complete set of controls, and use them to troubleshoot the cause of your ligation problems.

 Ligation reactions fall into two categories, depending whether you are trying to join blunt or sticky DNA.
 Although the set-up is slightly different, the controls are basically the same for both types of reaction.
-In this article I am talking about ligating a single insert into a vector.
+In this article, we will focus on ligating a single insert into a vector.

 - 50 ng vector